bolliy/ioBroker.sun2000/docs/vis.md

 ## Example Vis

-The following picture shows an example Vis that shows the energy flow between the different components.
-In the lower part a flot diagram shows battery charge, power production and consumption during the last 48 hours
+The picture below shows an example vis showing the energy flow between the different components.
+In the part, a float diagram shows the battery charge status, power production and power consumption over the last 48 hours.

 ![Screenshot](./images/SunLuna2000Vis-v2.png)